Surviving the Apocalypse

 Not available to students outside SCFS |

-Please note: this module may not run in 2026-27 (TBC).
-If you are currently a first-year student and wish to take this module as part of your degree, it is recommended you apply to do so as a second-year student in 2025-26.
+Please note: this module may not run in 2026-27.
+If you are a first-year student and wish to take this module, it is recommended you do so as a second-year student in 2025-26.

 Principal Aims

 The module aims to facilitate a co-produced approach to social, economic, and political disorder, and to explore their links to eco-systemic breakdown.
 Students are invited to forward and discuss independent ideas on contemporary issues by exploring the possibilities and limitations of different responses to crises and concerns.
 The workshop style aims to facilitate a collaborative, student-centred learning environment, requiring a curious approach to encountering development challenges through a deliberate provocation of 'apocalypse'.
-The intention is, similarly, to offer a nourishing and empowering - rather than extractive - space for student experiences and understandings to emerge from.
+While there are academic readings (obviously!), there are also many cultural and creative influences used as 'sources', aiming to expand our visions of accredited study.
+The module's intention is, similarly, to offer a nourishing and empowering - rather than extractive - space for student experiences and understandings to emerge from.

-The rationale underlying this module is a suggestion that humanity is limited in addressing crises not because of inadequate ideas or ability, but because of a variety of destructive methods of thought/practice that dominate and control our capacities for change, including in university contexts.
-The module thus also aims to collaboratively leverage 'education' in exploring novel responses to crises.
+The rationale underlying this module is a suggestion that humanity is limited in addressing crises not because of inadequate ideas or lacking ability, but because of a variety of destructive methods of thought/practice that dominate and control our capacities for change, including in university contexts.
+The module thus also aims to collaboratively leverage 'education' in exploring novel responses to crises, while being playfully curious about ironies involved in our pursuits.

 Principal Learning Outcomes